OFB (rap group)

-OFB, short for Original Farm Boys, is a British hip hop collective based in Broadwater Farm, London.
+OFB, Short for Original Farm Boys, is a British hip hop collective based in Broadwater Farm, North London.
 OFB is one of the most prominent UK drill groups.

 History

 Headie One (formerly Headz) and RV (formerly Young RV) are among the most prominent members of the group.
 They were both originally rappers in Star Gang, a road rap group from the 2000s and an offshoot group from the Tottenham Mandem gang.
 RV and Headie One have frequently collaborated with each other, including co-releasing the mixtapes Sticks & Stones (2016) and Drillers x Trappers (2017).
 In February 2018, Headie One released his solo mixtape, The One.
 The mixtape included the song "Know Better" featuring RV, which became an "underground hit".
 This was followed by another solo mixtape, The One Two, in June 2018, which entered the UK Albums Chart at number 32.

-Bandokay, Double Lz and SJ are the younger members within OFB, initially using the name Y.OFB (Young OFB) signifying their status as younger members of the group, before later dropping the "Y." and co-opting the "OFB" prefix older members of the group used.
-OFB rapper Bandokay, whose real name is Kemani Duggan, is the son of Mark Duggan, the man whose death by police shooting led to the 2011 England riots.
+Bandokay, Double Lz and SJ are the younger members within OFB, Initially signifying their status using the name Y.OFB (Young OFB), Before later dropping the "Y." and co-opting the "OFB" prefix older members of the group used.
+Bandokay, Whose real name is Kemani Duggan, Is the son of Mark Duggan, the man whose death by police shooting led to the 2011 England riots.
 Bandokay credited music for keeping him away from crime, and stated his desire to be away from police as a motivator:

-Bandokay credited fellow OFB rapper Headie One as a major influence, as well as UK drill group 67 and American rapper Lil Durk.
+Bandokay credited fellow OFB rapper Headie One as a major influence, As well as UK drill group 67 and American rapper Lil Durk.
 Double Lz noted Giggs, American rapper Quando Rondo, and the Chicago drill scene in general as influences.